-The language of managerialism and evidence-based policy, argue Kantola and Squires (2010), introduced by the European Institute for gender equality, have impacted feminist NGOs, so profoundly, that they have lost their ability to act as state feminists, a notion used to describe feminists aiming at transforming policy.
-Instead, determined to maintain their significance, feminist NGOs had to enter contracts and become providers of short-term projects the dependence on which prevented any radical social change endeavours.
-Financial survival following the 2008 crisis of fundraising, meant that feminist NGOs must enter competitive bidding where for-profit organizations often have a financial advantage to the extent that long years of expertise even on issues of domestic violence, is not recognized.
-This reality, sometimes named NGOizaion (e.g. Corolczuk, 2016), was seen by Kantola and Squires (2012) as indicating the emergence of a financialization of feminist organizations that they call market feminism.The emphasis on the market introduces an institutional account of the transformations which the international women’s movement had to succumb to trimming its capability to struggle for social change.
+According to Kantola and Squires (2010), the language of managerialism and evidence-based policy have so profoundly affected feminist NGOs that they can no longer act as state feminists working to transform policy.
+Instead, feminist NGOs have tried to maintain their significance by entering into contracts and becoming providers in short-term projects.
+The dependence on such contracts, it is argued, prevented any radical social change endeavors.
+Organizational survival following the 2008 financial crisis that depressed fundraising meant that feminist NGOs had to compete with for-profit organizations, losing any advantage accrued from their long years of expertise, even on issues like domestic violence.
+This reality, sometimes named NGO-ization (e.g., Corolczuk, 2016), was seen by Kantola and Squires (2012) as indicating the emergence of what they call market feminism with its emphasis on operating within market constraints.
+The transformed the international women’s movement in ways that inhibited its capacity to struggle for social change.

-With similar funding dynamics and non-feminist NGOs gaining government contracts for operating shelters for survivors of domestic violence, the Israeli scene of feminist NGOs could almost perfectly fit into Kantola and Squires’ (2012) diagnosis.
-However, since these authors presented their critique, the Collaborative Governance approach (Barandiarán et al., 2023) opened up new possibilities in the assessment of feminist NGOs.
-For instance, Sharp-Jeffs (2022) reports a UK collaboration (2015-2018) succeeding in establishing a broad agreement on the appropriate response to economic abuse: “securing their health, social and economic wellbeing for the short and long term” (p.
-115).
-It seems that the notion of market feminism skips such a collaborative governance project and that a more delicate account is required to better understand how feminist NGOs promote Coordinating Feminism, one that operates within existing policy constraints by generating collaboration and alternatives.
-Unable to form policy or achieve the embracement of a feminist policy, Coordinating Feminism may well introduce a discourse, a logic, guidelines for the prioritization of alternative practices that, for instance, refute policies that are based on blaming and fixing women.
-The definition of coordinating feminism that we use here relies on Barandiarán et al.’s notion of collaborative governance indicating continuous, partially formal, cooperating between state agencies, NGOs, business entities (e.g. banks), police, healthcare agencies and so on, in promoting support for populations suffering gender intersectional vulnerability, whose urgent needs are left underfunded under neo-liberal managerialism.
-EA survivors constitute such a population.
-Contrasting state feminism, coordinating feminism extends involvement beyond the project of policy change to the practical provision of support; contrasting market feminism, coordinating feminism maintains its impact beyond contracts formally gained;Instead, we see the leading of persistent campaigns and emerging forms to support women independently of state funding.
-Absent specific legislation, and therefore absent contracts, allows coordinating feminism to operate in the area of EA developing diverse forms of support unavailable to SWO.
+Affected by similar funding dynamics, non-feminist NGOs in Israel won government contracts for operating shelters for domestic violence survivors, which appears to confirm Kantola and Squires’ (2012) diagnosis.
+However, more recently, the Collaborative Governance approach (Barandiarán et al., 2023) offered new possibilities for assessing feminist NGOs.
+For instance, Sharp-Jeffs (2022, 115) reports that a UK collaboration of ???
+(2015–2018) succeeded in establishing a broad agreement on the appropriate response to economic abuse as “securing their health, social and economic wellbeing for the short and long term” (115).

+The UK outcome suggests that the notion of market feminism as curtailing the power of feminist NGOs to influence social change may be too limiting.
+Instead, we suggest a more nuanced view—the notion of coordinating feminism.
+The definition of coordinating feminism that we use draws on Barandiarán et al.’s notion of collaborative governance as indicating continuous, partially formal, cooperation between state agencies, NGOs, business entities (e.g., banks), police, healthcare agencies, and so on, in promoting support for populations suffering gender intersectional vulnerability, whose urgent needs are left underfunded under neo-liberal managerialism.
+Coordinating feminism operates within existing policy constraints but helps generate alternatives via collaboration.
+Unable to enact social change embracing feminist policy on their own, NGOs participating in coordinating feminism may well introduce a discourse or a logic that helps prioritize feminist policy or practice alternatives , such as altering policies based on blaming and “repairing” women, as often happens with EA survivors.

+The notion of coordinating feminism has other advantages.
+Unlike state feminism’s emphasis on policy change, for example, coordinating feminism extends involvement beyond policy change to the practical provision of support.
+And, contrary to market feminism, coordinating feminism maintains its impact beyond formal project contracts to lead efforts to support women independent of state funding.
+We suggest that, given the lack of specific legislation for the state to contract with feminist NGOs for service provision, the NGOs can participate in a coordinating feminism that may develop diverse forms of support unavailable to SWOs.

 Economic Abuse